oracle-livelabs/database/23cfree/dbms-search-queries/dbms-search-queries.md

     {"OWNER":"HR","SOURCE":"EMPLOYEE_JOBS","KEY":{"EMPLOYEE_ID":100}}
     ```

-    We can see that the KEY field is actually an array.
-This is to allow for composite primary keys, but all our tables and views have singleton primary keys, so that's not an issue.
-Using "simple dot notation", we can refer to the key value here as <tablealias>.<columnname>.KEY.EMPLOYEE_ID.
+    We can see that the KEY field is actually an object.
+This is to allow for composite primary keys.
+All our tables and views have singleton primary keys, so using "simple dot notation", we can refer to the key value here as "TABLE ALIAS".METADATA.KEY.EMPLOYEE_ID.
 So to
     to search in the employees data and join the original table, we can run:

     ```